zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **ZMD**: I have a lot more notes.
 Those were the prepared questions I had.

 **CM**: Well, one tiny question I had for you, I want to make sure I got this right.
-When you you talk about that great moment where you discover the "Universal Fire" essay through that _Jane Galt_ blog, had you dropped out of Santa Cruz at that point?
+When you talk about that great moment where you discover the ["Universal Fire" essay](https://www.readthesequences.com/Universal-Fire) through that _Jane Galt_ blog, had you dropped out of Santa Cruz at that point?

 **ZMD**: No, no, that was before—that was like—so I had been—that was after my first year.
 I entered UC Santa Cruz fall of 2006.
 And so like spring quarter—they were in the quarter system—spring quarter 2007, I had some academic trouble, I got a D in vector calculus, but then so I was coming back in the fall, coming back to Santa Cruz in the fall, and reading _Overcoming Bias_.